wendy7756/resume-to-web/src/content/blog/resume-to-website-guide.md

 - **Professional edge**: Stand out with a modern web presence that showcases your tech-savviness
 - **Rich content**: Include portfolio pieces, project demos, and multimedia that PDFs can't handle

-## The ResumeHub Advantage
+## The ResumeLink Advantage

-ResumeHub transforms your resume into a lightning-fast, SEO-optimized website using modern Astro technology.
+ResumeLink transforms your resume into a lightning-fast, SEO-optimized website using modern Astro technology.
 Our platform offers:

 - **Professional templates** tested by thousands of job seekers
 - **Mobile-responsive design** that looks perfect on every device